 In terms of options, Paulk prefers plywood lining, a ramp door ($600 extra) instead of barn doors and a side door ($350) for quick access.
 A backup camera is a good call too.
-A typical ladder rack can be installed on top to haul longer materials, but in Paulk’s case that invalidates his height requirement.
+A typical ladder rack can be installed on top to haul longer materials, provided it meets your height requirements.

-With those specs, a new trailer can be had for about $5,000, Paulk says, adding that there’s no reason to buy used because trailers tend to hold their value.
-Trailer brands to research include Pace, Haulmark, Wells Cargo and Interstate.
+With those specs, a new trailer goes for about $5,000, Paulk says, adding that there’s no reason to buy used because trailers tend to hold their value.
+Brands to research include Pace, Haulmark, Wells Cargo and Interstate.

 A Custom Interior